-Your baby is very nearly one!
+Your baby is almost a one-year-old!

 In fact, your “baby” might well be toddling around by now, or saying her first words.
 Language is the best tool to help a child do well later in school and in life.

 Many children learn more than one language.
 Doing so doesn’t affect how soon they’ll reach language milestones.
 If you plan to teach your child more than one language, you may be interested in this guide: When Children Speak More Than One Language (PDF, 9 pages, 2 MB).

 ✓ Book an appointment with your family doctor or nurse practitioner for your child’s 12-month immunizations and a check-up

 ✓ Book your baby’s first dental appointment – a quick check-up by their first birthday (or six months from when their first tooth came in)